alexcreepman/tamagotchi/README.md

 # tamagotchi
-A small tamagotchi game for the Python course
+This is going to be a small tamagotchi game for the Python course.